Enabling users for E9-1-1 in Lync Server 2013

 Topic Last Modified: 2012-06-06

 During client registration, Lync Server uses a location policy to configure the E9-1-1 properties for Enterprise Voice-enabled users.
 This policy contains the settings that define how E9-1-1 is implemented.
 For example, the location policy contains information such as the emergency dial string, and whether or not a user is required to manually enter a location if the Location Information service does not automatically provide one.
-For a complete definition of a location policy, see Defining the Location Policy.
+For a complete definition of a location policy, see Defining the location policy for Lync Server 2013.

 Lync Server can assign a location policy to clients based on subnet, or to users based on a global, per-site, or per-user policy.
 To help decide how you will enable users, you should first answer the following questions.